Give2Peer/g2p-client-android/README.md

 - [ ] Feature: log in with existing user account
 - [ ] Feature: ask for new credentials with email
 - [ ] Feature: show items around as a list from closest to furthest
+- [ ] Feature: rotate images when submitting a new item

 1.0.2
 -----

 - [x] Bugfix:  issue #2 : uploading a picture fails silently
 - [ ] Feature: a simple tutorial
 - [ ] Feature: thanking someone for an item
 - [ ] Feature: notifications